Skip to main content

 Get flood warnings by phone, text or email

-High groundwater levels are still expected to cause flooding.
-Flooding is still expected from 6th January 2026 onwards.
+Rising groundwater levels are expected to cause flooding.
+Flooding is expected from 26th January 2026 onwards.
 Groundwater levels in West Dorset remain high.
 Areas that could be affected include: Winterbourne Abbas, Winterbourne Steepleton, Martinstown, Winterbourne Monkton, Winterbourne Herringston and Winterbourne Came.
-The groundwater level at the Kingston Russell borehole has fallen to 116.68m, and is expected to fall further over the next few days.
+Forecast rain later today and overnight will keep groundwater levels high.
 Residents may experience inundation of septic tanks and sewer systems.
 Properties may experience flooding in cellars in affected areas.
 Flooding of roads is expected.
 Roads may be damaged by floodwater.
-Any intense rainfall will lead to surface water flooding.
-We are closely monitoring the situation.
+We are closely monitoring the situation .
 If you have a pump, make sure it is working and switched on.
-Think about alternative power sources in case of power cuts.
-This message will be updated by 3:00PM on 13th January 2026, or as the situation changes.
+Think about alternative power sources in case of power cuts .
+This message will be updated by 2:00PM on 2 February 2026 or as the situation changes.

 Flood warning area: Groundwater flooding for Kingston Russell, Winterbourne Abbas, Winterbourne Steepleton, Martinstown or Winterbourne St Martin, Winterbourne Monkton, Winterbourne Herringston and Winterbourne Came.